lancedb/lancedb/docs/src/guides/tuning_retrievers/1_query_types.md

 | Full-text Search | 0.595 |
 | Hybrid Search (w/ LinearCombinationReranker) | 0.645 |

 **Choosing query type** is very specific to the use case and the data.
-This synthetic dataset has been generated to be symantically challenging, i.e, the queries don't have a lot of keywords in common with the context.
+This synthetic dataset has been generated to be semantically challenging, i.e, the queries don't have a lot of keywords in common with the context.
 So, vector search performs better than full-text search.
 However, in real-world scenarios, full-text search might perform better than vector search.
 Hybrid search is a good choice when you want to combine the benefits of both vector and full-text search.

 ### Evaluation results on other datasets